2023-2024 Annual Report

 Communities In Schools of Michigan

 Communities In Schools of Michigan is part of a national network that ensures every student, regardless of race, zip code, or socioeconomic background has what they need to realize their potential in school and beyond.
-Working directly inside 73 schools and community sites across the state, we connect students to caring adults and community resources that help them see, confront, and overcome the barriers that stand between them and a brighter future.
+Working directly inside 73 schools, we connect students to caring adults and community resources that help them see, confront, and overcome the barriers that stand between them and a brighter future.
 Together, we build a powerful change movement made up of peers, students, and alumni committed to building an equitable path to education for future generations.

 Our Numbers